alex-r-bigelow/sanitized-wrangling-codes/codes.md

 Codes: 5, 8, 9, 10, 11

 ## Latent data abstractions\* are very common
-\* Definition: A meaningful, useful abstraction of the data is possible yet not fully articulated, or even thought out
+\* Definition: A meaningful, useful abstraction of the data is possible yet not fully communicated, or even thought out

 Codes: 2, 3, 4, 6, 7, 8, 12, 13

-## Visualization community abstractions validated\*
+## Visualization community meta-abstractions validated\*
 \* Threat to validity: would this thing be true with different abstraction categories?

 Codes: 6, 7

-## People are more willing think about their data abstraction in a theoretical sense when there is not a direct mapping between familiar software and the format of the raw data
+## People (non-VIS people?) are more willing explore alternative data abstractions when there is not a direct mapping between familiar software and the format of the raw data
-\* Otherwise they default to familiar software, and may resist attempts to encourage thinking about other abstractions
+\* Otherwise they default to familiar software, and may resist attempts to discover latent abstractions

 Codes: 5, 10, 14, 15, 16, 18

+## The juxtaposition of real data and a meta-abstraction (even if both are deeply flawed) helps to focus communication at a level of detail that includes actionable information

+Codes: 3, 4, 12, 17, 18, 19, 21, 22